HackingOffBSB/Main/README.md

 # Main
-This is the main repo, yo
+What in the heck is Hacking Off?